 It’s fairly easy to keep your boat engine up to par.
 In order to maintain safe boating practices, keeping up with your routine motor maintenance is a big factor!
-There are tips and ticks you can do on a more sporadic schedule, but there are also things that you may want factor into a routine after every trip out on the water.
+There are a few specific things you can do on a more sporadic schedule, but there are also things that you may want factor into a routine after every trip out on the water.
 If you keep up with maintaining your motor after every trip, you are going to be in better shape further down the road.

 After Every Trip

 - Flush out the engine.
 This doesn’t just apply to your adventures out in saltwater, but also in freshwater as well.
 This will help keep your engine clean and ready for the next outing.

 - Start up the engine and let the water pump do the rest.

 - While you’re flushing the motor, check the water pump to make sure it has good water flow.
 You can also carefully put your finger through the stream of water.
 The water may be warm, but shouldn’t be hot.
 If the output is not strong, you may have debris stuck in the outflow tube.
 Next step would be to shut down the engine to prevent overheating and/or damage.
 Insert a small piece of wire into the flow tube and work it back and forth.
 Start the engine again and check the output.
 If that doesn’t solve the problem, you may be looking at needing a new water pump.